A still life from the Dutch Golden Age

 Bayerische Staatsgemäldesammlungen

-„It means a lot to me that the injustice done to my grandfather has been acknowledged and that the crimes of the Nazi era are remembered in the process”, said the heir.
+„It means a lot to me that the injustice done to my grandfather has been acknowledged and that the crimes of the Nazi era are remembered in the process”, says the heir.
 “In addition, I also felt it necessary for this wonderful still life by Kalf to remain on public view in the Alte Pinakothek.”
-For this reason, he agreed to sell the work to the Pinakotheks-Verein (Pinakothek Association), which has made it available to the Bayerische Staatsgemäldesammlungen on a permanent loan.
+For this reason, he agrees to sell the work to the Pinakotheks-Verein (Pinakothek Association), which has made it available to the Bayerische Staatsgemäldesammlungen on a permanent loan.
 And so today visitors to the Alte Pinakothek can continue to admire this magnificent work from the Dutch Golden age.

 Report by rbb about Josef Block